 That’s why buying travel insurance as soon as you’ve booked, instead of last minute, is crucial.

 The main advantages of cancellation insurance are the costs that are covered if you can no longer go on your holiday.
-Our policies cover you against:
+Cover may be available for:

-Yes, we can offer cover for cancellation due to a sudden illness or serious injury.
-A sudden illness or serious injury is a condition which first occurs during your period of cover and results in you being certified as unfit to continue with the trip you had planned.
+Yes, we can offer cover for cancellation due to an illness or injury.
+An illness or injury is a condition which first occurs during your period of cover and results in you being certified as unfit to continue with the trip you had planned.
 If this happens before your trip starts, we can offer cover for prepaid airfares and accommodation that you're out of pocket for.'
-'There are some terms like 'sudden illness or serious injury' that have specific definitions in our policy wording; when we've got a definition for a word or term, it will appear in bold and you'll find the meaning in the Glossary at the back of the policy wording
+'There are some terms like 'illness or injury' that have specific definitions in our PDS.

-If you need to cut your holiday short, don’t worry.
-Our travel insurance with cancellation covers accounts for this.
-If you have to interrupt your trip and head home as quickly as possible, we can cover travel, hotels and even meals that you need to pay for to get you back to Australia.
-However, travel expenses are only covered if you have to stop the trip because you’re no longer fit to continue due to a serious illness or injury.
-If you’ve cut your trip short because someone close to you falls ill or dies unexpectedly and then you want to resume your trip, we may be able to cover this.
-For more information, see exactly what TID covers.
+If you need to cut your holiday short, don’t worry; our travel insurance cover accounts for this.
+If you have to interrupt your trip and head home as quickly as possible, we can cover travel, hotels and even meals that you need to pay for to get you back home.
+However, travel expenses are only covered if you have to stop the trip because you’re no longer fit to continue due to an illness or injury.
+Read the PDS for details.

-Read the Policy wording for full terms, conditions and exclusions and to ensure the product suits your needs.
+Read the PDS for full terms, conditions and exclusions and to ensure the product suits your needs.